 Now that the IR35 changes are going ahead as planned, you may be wondering what your new responsibilities are, especially if you are the fee payer in the supply chain where the ‘off payroll rules apply’ and your contractor wishes to engage via their PSC.
 This blog will help you understand exactly what your new responsibilities will be, as the fee payer.

-Firstly, in most cases you will be the fee-payer if ‘you are closest to the PSC in the chain or the party paying the workers intermediary direct (PSC)’.
+Firstly, in most cases you will be the fee-payer if you are 'closest to the PSC in the chain or the party paying the workers intermediary direct (PSC)’.
 Please check here for guidance from HMRC to confirm whether you are indeed the fee-payer.

 - calculate the deemed direct payment to account for employment taxes and National Insurance contributions associated with the contract